Withholding Tax For Chinese Public Listed Company

 A-Share , B-Share , H-Share , Red-Chip, S-Chip and P-Chip ?

-Nobody likes to pay tax and try to avoid or minimize it as much as possible , tax could be a huge cost component” and it reduce our overall rate of returns, especially if like we would have to pay 20-30% of withholding tax for capital gain or dividend income for investing in certain countries.
+Nobody likes to pay tax and try to avoid or minimize it as much as possible, the tax could be a huge cost component” and it reduces our total rate of returns, especially if like we would have to pay 20-30% of withholding tax for capital gain or dividend income for investing in certain countries.

 Publicly traded companies in China generally fall under three share categories: